Rohn emergency scale: Scope

 The scope of an emergency in the Rohn scale is represented as a continuous variable with a lower limit of zero and a theoretical calculable upper limit.
 The Rohn Emergency Scale use two parameters that form the scope: percent of affected humans out of the entire population, and damages, or loss, as a percentage of a given gross national product (GNP).
 Where applied to a specific locality, this parameter may be represented by a gross state product, gross regional product, or any similar measure of economic activity appropriate to the entity under emergency.

 Topography

 A topographical change means a measurable and noticeable change in land characteristics, in terms of elevation, slope, orientation, and land coverage.
 These could be either natural (e.g., trees) or artificial (e.g., houses).

 Non-topographical emergencies are situations where the emergency is non-physical in nature.
-The collapse of the New York stock market in 1929 is such an example, and the global liquidity crisis of August 2007 is another example.
+The collapse of the New York stock market in 1929 is such an example, and the 2008 financial crisis is another example.

 The model treats topographical change as a continuum ranging between 0 and 1 that gives the estimated visual fractional change in the environment.